benjaminjkern/side-projects/mandelbrot-plotter/readme.md

 - **[D]**: Tab forward a frame, if you are at the furthest forward frame then it will continue the calculation.

 ### Cool things so far
+- An animation that can zoom in and out of your desired point on the mandelbrot set (or another set if chosen to do so)
 - Cool colors!
 - Imaginary Number arithmetic allows for creation of alternative mandelbrot sets (Again with some alteration of the code but not a whole lot because the groundworks are already there!)
   - *z → z^n*